 At the time silver was the monetary standard in Persia, and Haman promised his boss 750,000 pounds of it.
 In today's equivalency, that's millions of dollars.
-There's a sure way to convince a civil servant to endorse a proposal.
+There's a sure way to convince your supervisor to endorse a proposal.
 Tell him it'll pay for itself!

-It's not surprising that a plot that was birthed in hatred and baptized with greed resulted in great injustice.
-That's the fifth ugly characteristic.
+It's not surprising that a plot that was birthed in hatred and baptized with greed...

 5. It resulted in great injustice (10-11).
 Notice Xerxes' response, "So the king took his signet ring from his finger and gave it to Haman son of Hammedatha, the Agagite, the enemy of the Jews.
-11 'Keep the money,' the king said to Haman, 'and do with the people as you please.'"
+'Keep the money,' the king said to Haman, 'and do with the people as you please."

-Xerxes was quite a leader, wouldn't you say?
+Xerxes was quite a king, wouldn't you say?
 The man has very little regard for life.
 He doesn't even inquire who the people happen to be.
 He doesn't realize he's just authorized the death of his own wife!
 He's not interested in justice, only his own interests.

 So he hands his signet ring to Haman, thus granting him a blank check to do what he desires.
 In the NIV he says, "Keep the money."
 The Hebrew actually reads, "The silver is given to you."
 It could mean he's telling Haman to forget about the money offer.
 But the Hebrew could carry this sense, "Well, Haman, it's your money.
-If you want to spend it that way--by giving it to me--that's all right with me!"
+If you want to spend it that way--by giving it to me--that's all right with me."

-What injustice!
+We're looking at a case of flat out injustice.
 The fate of a people being determined by a spiteful prime minister and a self-absorbed dictator.

 But wait.
 Is God hindered when a leader like Xerxes is in office?
 Does He scratch His head wondering what He's going to do next?
 Don't believe that for a moment.
-Even if all we can see is human injustice, know this-God is in control.
+Even if all we can see is human injustice, know this--God is in control.